Learning beyond the classroom

 We are proud of our strong traditions in the Visual and Performing Arts.
 The Concert Band and Big Band have excellent reputations and are considered among the most accomplished school bands in the county.
 We give regular performances in school and in the York and Leeds areas.
 We have two choirs who enjoy regular rehearsals, a residential singing weekend and a variety of visits to see live performances throughout the year.

 Our annual Art Exhibition showcases talented students from all year groups and students have the opportunity to exhibit and sell their work to a wide audience.

 Every year the Visual and Performing Arts Faculty stages a full scale musical.
-Recent productions include: Little Shop of Horrors, Joseph and the Amazing Technicolour Dreamcoat, Guys and Dolls and Zombie Prom.
+Recent productions include: Thoroughly Modern Millie, Little Shop of Horrors, Joseph and the Amazing Technicolour Dreamcoat, Guys and Dolls and Zombie Prom.
 We encourage students to get involved in all aspects of production from acting and singing to playing in the band, stage management, choreography and sound and lighting.

 We believe that all students should have access to high quality arts opportunities and we deliver a number of ‘open access’ activities such as: Drama Club, Pop Choir, Chamber Choir, Art Club, Brass Group, String Group, Saxophone Ensemble and for the rock stars of the future, the Jam Club.

 For more information please contact Sam Buckley (Faculty Leader for Visual and Performing Arts)